DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/README.md

   </DataGrid>
 ```

-Note: If you are using Redux and performing time traveling, partially controlled state can cause side-effects.
-In this case, we recommend using fully-controlled state so the DataGrid behaves as a stateless component without side-effects.
+Note: If you are using Redux and performing time traveling, the partially controlled state can cause side-effects.
+In this case, we recommend using the fully-controlled state so the DataGrid behaves as a stateless component without side-effects.